CharlesSchimmel/rpg-bookbinding/Beak Feather Bone/README.md

 For printing on a duplex printer (ie printing both sides of a sheet in the same pass).
 Ex: a fancy printer like at Kinkos, Office Max, Staples, etc.

-BFB is entirely black and white, so just print it off.
+BFB is entirely black and white, so just print off `./print/Beak Feather Bone - Duplex.pdf`

 # Simplex
+For printers that don't support duplex printing: print the front side of all sheets, then print onto the back side of all sheets.

+This is more tricky and printer-dependant.
+My printer outputs pages face down, top out.
+You should do a couple test passes first to check how your printer outputs pages.

-Assuming your printer outputs pages face down, top towards you: First print `./print/Beak Feather Bone - Simplex Fronts.pdf`.
+First print `./print/Beak Feather Bone - Simplex Fronts.pdf`.
 Take the stack of paper and put it back into your printer's paper feed, then print `./print/Beak Feather Bone - Simplex - Backs (Reversed).pdf`.

-You should try a couple test pages first to ensure your print outputs like you expect.
+Once it's printed, the entire stack of sheets should be ordered correctly, first to last.